 It can be associated with multiple reasons.
-But I think the most effective one is always the lack of deterrent sanctions.
-If the punishment to be received in return for satisfying the emotion of the character prone to crime at that moment (the moment of murder) is at a point where he can afford it, he will take it.
+But I think the most effective one is always the lack of received in return for satisfying the emotion of the character prone to crime at that moment (the moment of murder) is at a point where he can afford it, he will take it.
 Life will continue without much change anyway.